wp-plugins/spam-hammer/readme.txt

 Spam must be defended against, right?
 Wrong.
 Spam hurts the invaluable image of your business and saps your time – your anti spam must violently fight to destroy the Spammers, not defend against them.

 Don’t take the lead and Spammers will walk over you.
 That’s why Spam Hammer works: it takes the fight to them, instead of waiting for them to bring it to you.
 Don't take my word for it -- see what others say.

+> _"I've always had a problem with Spam - I'd tried every plugin out there, as well as every default feature to keep them at bay but nothing worked as well as I'd hoped, and recently our spam attacks hit a new level, where I needed to moderate everything manually - an exhaustive and time consuming process with 10 spam to every 1 human.
+Since installing this and disabling every other feature - I've not had one instance of spam.
+Unbelievable.
+Thank you very much."_

 > Flip The Script, Be The Aggressor